mfinelli/cmsc-421-project-3/README.md

 memory (per release test, i.e. if your find-plan times-out on only one test, then you only lose the points for that test).

-A note on memory: an datastructure bound to a var via (def) will *not* be garbage collected, unless that var is rebound using another def.
+A note on memory: an data structure bound to a var via (def) will *not* be garbage collected, unless that var is rebound using another def.
 Don't use (def) for local vars; that's what (let) is for (garbage can be collected immediately after the let goes out of scope).